-The list is The Princeton Review’s fourth annual ranking of online MBA programs that is based on both surveys of administrators at the schools and of students enrolled in the schools’ online MBA programs.
+The list is based on both surveys of administrators at the schools and of students enrolled in the schools’ online MBA programs.

 To learn more about the Jack Welch Management Institute, visit https://jackwelch.strayer.edu or follow @JackWelchMBA on Twitter.
 To learn more about The Princeton Review’s methodology for its business school ranking lists, visit http://www.princetonreview.com/business-school-rankings/ranking-methodology.